 months Six passed and I was on a plane heading to Central America.
 I was excited but was also asking myself; "what had my Father gotten me into," as reports of crime were rampant throughout Central America and especially in El Salvador.
-When we landed, Ivan was there to meet There were us. two of us form Rotary District 6630 on this trip. the other Rotarian was 2017 CENTRAL AMERICAN SUN & WATER CONFERENCE DELEGATION October 27th to November 2nd-3rd Virginia Goodell of the Mantua Rotary club.
+When we landed, Ivan was there to meet There were two of us form Rotary District 6630 on this trip, the other Rotarian was Virginia Goodell of the Mantua Rotary club.
 From the time we arrived, I felt safe, thanks to our group leaders.
 My first three days where spent in the capital city, San Salvador, where we learned the history and culture of EI Salvador.
 We visited museums. churches, historical sites, and ate some great food.
 While in San Salvador we attended Santa Tecla Rotary Club meetings.
 The Second half of the week was spent outside the big city as we visited villages where water projects were successfully paving the way for future endeavors.
-They were rewarding to community and as the projects near completion, the villages elect delegates to a water board.
-These water boards are responsible for the maintenance of the solar water systems as well for collecting the monthly water bills.
-As Rotarians, we must partner with local organizations who know how to work within different levels of government as well as have a connection with the communities.
-We work with CoCoDA (Companion Community Development Alternatives), of which Ivan is a part.
-This is the story Ivan tells in all his talks about the water projects.
-Every six months CoCoDA visits the villages to go over the Water Board's books to insure there are no problems.
+They were rewarding to see, but the best part was meeting the people and communities the projects serviced.
+It did not take long for my skepticism to fade away.
+As we talked with Ivan and the community leaders, I started to understand the complexity of these water projects.
+We are not just giving money.
+We are not just completing a project and then leaving.
+We are forming a partnership with these people and are providing resources, education, health, time; the list goes on and on.
+For these projects to be successful and sustainable, you must first have the complete" buy-in" from the local es to go over the Water Board's books to insure there are no problems.
 On one of Ivan's visits he was looking through the books and noticed that there was about \$3000.00 missing.
 He knew that they should have had around \$7000.00 in the account but were only showing \$4000.
 When asked where this money had gone, they did not answer.
-He asked again, " did you have to do a repair."
+He asked again, "did you have to do a repair."
 It is important that Ivan knows what has happened so he could report back to the supporting organization.
 At this point, the elders and elected board members were snickering and Ivan was getting upset.
-The treasure of the board handed Ivan A gathering of Central American community leaders and North American supporters to explore the incredible potential of using solar power to bring clean, affordable and sustainable water to rural Central Americans Come to learn and be inspired Return home empowered Share with us in this adventure, participate in the conference and get the opportunity to visit Solar Power Water Distribution Systems around in El Salvador Come stay with host families and learn first-hand about their experiences.
-You will also have the opportunity to visit very important historical and cultural sites to have better understanding of this amazing country.
-COST: \$900 per person departing on November 3rd \$1,000 per person departing on November 4th with final day at the beach SIGN-UP DEADLINE: August 1st, 2017 For more information contact us at info@cocoda.org www.cocoda.org Also Contact Larry Lohman @ lohmanconsultants@gmail.com a paper, which took him a minute to realize he was holding a Bank CD for \$3000.00.
+The treasure of the board handed Ivan a paper, which took him a minute to realize he was holding a Bank CD for \$3000.00.
 This was an educational aspect that was not planned in the grant process, but has grown out of it.
-These projects may focus on a small area but the ramifications are much greater.
+These projects may focus on a small area but the ramifications much greater.
 Since my first trip, I have dedicated myself, not only to family, work, my Rotary club, but to helping people worldwide have better lives.
 I personally focus my efforts on people in El Salvador, but, through Rotary I try to spread the importance that Global Grants can provide worldwide.
 How can we help?
 I make the same invitation to you.
 There will be a Solar Water Conference and Rotary Delegation Trip October 27 - November 4, 2017.
 Shared ideas can be used for projects all over the world.
 Please join me in a life changing experience.